RJPearson94/terraform-provider-twilio/docs/resources/conversations_service_configuration.md

 For more information on conversations, see the product [page](https://www.twilio.com/conversations)

 !> This resource modifies the Twilio conversations service configuration.
-No new resources will be provisioned instead, the configuration will be updated upon creation and the configuration will remain after the destruction of the resource.
+No new resources will be provisioned.
+Instead, the configuration will be updated upon creation and the configuration will remain after the destruction of the resource.

 ## Example Usage